jmschreiner2/jmschreiner2/README.md

 * Been working in the Pittsburgh Area doing C# Development for over 9 years.
 * Currently learning some more interesting languages (Go, Zig, Rust)
 * I like tinkering and building cool stuff
+* I really enjoyed learning infrastructure and building code to utilize it.
+* Automation is a must for projects.
 * Built a discord bot.
 Once in javascript, then in rust.
 Now she lives in my homelab using [n8n](https://n8n.io/) with AI abilities.
 * Don't use social media much but you can find my LinkedIn [here](https://www.linkedin.com/in/jacob-schreiner-875437264/).
 <!--